-We have long thought that there is something almost unearthly, but definitely something distressing and quite oddly unnatural in the sense of (relative, presumed and alleged) comfort we get from what is smooth, in other words void of texture.
+We have long thought that there is something almost unearthly, but definitely something distressing and quite oddly unnatural in the sense of (relative, presumed and alleged) comfort we get from what is smooth, in other words that is void of texture.

 - silky/velvety undergarment – the weird twist in the sensation of, as if nothing covered our intimacy, hovering temptatiously between morality and promiscuity